1/3 cup olive oil

 Do buy the meatiest bacon you can find.
 This recipe wants a little bacon fat, but it should not overwhelm the olive oil.

-If you are a garlic light person, you may reduce the garlic, but please do not go less than 10 cloves or you will be better off with a different recipe instead.
+If you are a garlic light person, you may reduce the garlic, but please do not go less than directed or you will be better off with a different recipe instead.
+Garlic and Calabrian hot peppers sing in harmony when combined in this sauce.

 If there are guests at the table that do not like spicy foods, serve the chopped Calabrian peppers in a bowl and heat lovers can use them as a topping.